 - Throughout the day, you’ll meet with all of the staff who will be involved in your care, including nurses, your case manager, therapists, and more.

 - Finally, you’ll be ready to begin the program.
 Very often, this begins with medical detox.
-We know that the idea of detox can be frightening for many people.
-We make this time as comfortable as possible, with nursing staff available for you 24.7.
+We know that the idea of drug or alcohol detox can be frightening for many people.
+We make this time as comfortable as possible, with nursing staff available for you 24/7.

 When you come to detox and/or residential treatment at Recovery First, Hollywood, we recommend bringing the following: